CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Experiments

-\myparagraph{Real-world performance.} As can be seen in \hyperref[fig:liveccmem]{Figure \ref{fig:liveccmem}}, the memory cost of token insertion methods increases more rapidly than for the CASA model.
+\myparagraph{Real-world performance.} As can be seen in \hyperref[fig:dalys]{Figure \ref{fig:dalys}(b)}, the memory cost of token insertion methods increases more rapidly than for the CA-based model.
 While token compression reduces the cost of token insertion for short conversations, it cannot alone prevent the increased memory usage leading to OOM when the number of tokens is too high.
-In \hyperref[fig:liveccmem]{Figure~\ref{fig:dalys}}, we also report the wall-time of the same models (recorded on a single H100 GPU) as a function of the number of frames inserted.
-As expected, generation with insertion-based models becomes progressively slower as image tokens accumulate in the KV cache.
-In contrast, CASA maintains high inference speed over much longer horizons.
+In \hyperref[fig:dalys]{Figure~\ref{fig:dalys}}, we also report the wall-time of the same models (recorded on a single H100 GPU) as a function of the number of frames inserted: Generation with insertion-based models becomes progressively slower as image tokens accumulate in the KV cache.
+In contrast, the CA-based model maintains high inference speed over much longer horizons.
+Together, these results show that the efficiency properties of CA translate into tangible advantages for real-world streaming, enabling low-latency captioning over extended time horizons where insertion-based models are impractical.